insperatum/9.66/chapters/01-pset2.md

 What is the probability that somebody who passed an exam also studied?
 ~~~~
+// Your code here
 ~~~~

 What is the probability that an exam passed by a student who studied was hard?
 ~~~~
+// Your code here
 ~~~~

 **(b)**